Insights and Advice for Enabling More Efficient and Sustainable Construction

 Why is leadership so important for collaborative working in construction?
 As the saying goes, “It all starts at the top.”
 Individual workers and teams can focus on improving collaboration for themselves, but any real changes will need to be supported by collaborative construction management.

 Project managers, finance managers, and general contractors set the tone for collaboration by practicing open communication and encouraging others to do the same.
-They also provide tools, such as cloud-based construction software, which remove barriers to cooperation and purposefully breaks down silos to give everyone access to the same information.
+They also provide tools, such as cloud-based construction software, which remove barriers to cooperation and purposefully break down silos to give everyone access to the same information.

 9) Build a Collaborative Culture